geftimov/android-player/README.md

 ## android-player
-Animations when entering actvity or fragment made easy.
+Animations when entering actvity or fragment made easy.</br>
 Backward compatibility API 12.

 #### You have created beautiful UI , but it is boring